Competency profiles for Evidence-Informed Policy (EIPM): a rapid review

 7Hospital Sírio-Libanês, Brazil

-Background: Evidence-Informed Policy-making (EIPM) require a set of individual and organizational capabilities, articulated with background factors and needs.
+Background: Evidence-Informed Policy-making (EIPM) requires a set of individual and organizational capabilities, articulated with background factors and needs.
 The identification of essential Knowledge, Skills and Attitudes for EIPM can support the formulation of competency profiles and their application in different contexts.

-Objectives: To identify elements of competency (Knowledge, Skills and Attitudes) for EIPM, according to different professional profiles.
+Objectives: To identify elements of competency (Knowledge, Skills and Attitudes) for EIPM according to different professional profiles.

 Conclusions: This study is innovative because it aggregates different profiles of competency and uses a practical perspective, favoring the application of its results in different contexts, to support EIPM.
-Methodological limitations are related to the shortcuts adopted in this review, especially as it does not include complementary searches of the gray literature and does not carry out, in duplicate, the stages of study selection and data extraction.
-These findings are valuable for discuss and planning how evidence producers and users could be engaged to promote EIPM and to support the health decision-making using trustworthy information.
+Methodological limitations are related to the shortcuts adopted in this review, especially because it does not include complementary searches of the gray literature and does not carry out, in duplicate, the stages of study selection and data extraction.
+These findings are valuable for discussion and planning how evidence producers and users could be engaged to promote EIPM and to support the health decision-making using trustworthy information.

 Patient, public and/or healthcare consumer involvement: This rapid review addresses competency profiles that include different types of decision makers: health policy and systems decision-makers, health professionals, researchers and members of organized civil society.